Administrative Detention Center (CRA)

 Please note

-as an exceptional measure, the detention of a foreigner inadmissible on grounds of terrorism or subject to an expulsion order for terrorist activities may be extended for 1 month.
-Further extensions may take place for a maximum of 6 months.
+Exceptionally, the detention of a foreigner inadmissible for terrorism or under an expulsion order for terrorist activities may be extended for 1 month.
+Further extensions may be made for up to 18 months.

 Additional extensions